1.5 |

 the above example one might come up with having brown hair (or

 terms designating a property of somebody considered as a whole.
-Such

-ontology which cannot handle the part-whole relation very well.
+the part-whole relation very well.

-On the attributivist construction, however, it is evident that
+attributivist standpoint, however, it is

-kidneys.
 As hearts and kidneys are organs or parts of the animal

 beings which have them, to say that an animal being is 'cordate' or